minemy76/pathfinder/README.md

 # Graph Visualization Tool

 A C++ application for visualizing paths and maze structures using Graphviz.
-This tool generates DOT language files that can be rendered into graphical representations of paths through mazes and other grid-based structures.
+This tool generates .gv files that can be rendered into graphical representations of paths through mazes and other grid-based structures.

 ## Features